samomar/Simple-ChatGPT-Text-Exporter/README.md

 - Refresh the page if the panel doesn't appear.
 - Try selecting a different chat container.
 - Check the browser console for error messages.
+- If chat content is not being captured, try disabling other browser extensions that might interfere with network requests.

 ## Contributing